Yuiko-tsr/unit-2/Projects/Weather Station.md

     print(r.json())
 ```

-The part of code, which sent data to the server

 ### 6. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.
 ### 7. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Temperature and Humidity.